Unit 4 - Practice Quiz

 13 What is a Dangling Pointer?

-A. A pointer that has not been initialized.
+B. A pointer that has not been initialized.

 C. A pointer pointing to a memory location that has been deleted or freed.

-D. A pointer to a constant value.
+D. A pointer pointing to NULL.

 14 Which feature of OOP describes wrapping data and methods into a single unit?